What Law Firms Should Know Before Signing With Scorpion (An Independent Perspective)

 In many cases, the answer is: not much.
 Your website was built on their platform and may not be exportable as standard files you can host elsewhere.
 Your call tracking numbers are theirs.
 Your analytics history lives in their dashboard, not in a Google Analytics account you control.

 This isn’t unique to Scorpion — many agencies operate this way.
 But Scorpion’s technology-first approach makes the lock-in particularly deep.
 Migrating away from Scorpion often means rebuilding your entire web presence from scratch.
+This is one of the issues independent agency management is designed to surface before you sign, not after.

 Before signing, get written confirmation that: